Who and why?

 - Nordic relevance

-The course leader is expected to present a Nordic network of prominent experts in the field of the course.
+The course leader is expected to present a Nordic network of prominent experts in the subject area of the course.

-Primarily areas such as extended working careers, physical workload, musculoskeletal disorders and their health effects, consequences for quality, productivity and economy, organizational and psychosocial risks, new technology including digitization, prevention of accidents and safety culture, chemical risks, new forms of organization and forms of employment.
+Primarily areas such as: extended working careers; physical workload; musculoskeletal disorders and their health effects; consequences for quality, productivity, and the economy; new technology, including digitalization; accident prevention and safety culture; chemical risks; and, new forms of organization and employment.

-- Relevance to sustainable economy and labour markets
+- Relevance to sustainable economies and labour markets

-In line with Nordic Council of Ministers’ Vision 2030, it is desirable the course contributes to one or more of these criteria of a sustainable economy and labour markets: (1) decent jobs in the green transition, (2) orderly conditions in the labour market, and (3) a good and safe working environment.
+In line with the Nordic Council of Ministers’ Vision 2030, it is desirable that the course contributes to one or more of these criteria in relation to sustainable economies and labour markets: (1) decent jobs in the green transition, (2) orderly conditions in the labour market, and (3) a good and safe work environment.